tjdragon/defi-risk/README.md

 Next is to apply the weighted average formula above - that you can adapt according to your risk criteria.

-The risk score for USDC is therefore 2.3%.
+The risk score for USDC is therefore 3.59%.
+By risk, this was the allocation of holders: unknown=1,399,484, lowRisk=196,956, highRisk=3,009.

 This approach can be used for all ERC20 tokens on any EVM chain.